ThreadFix®

-Governance, Risk, and Compliance is a critical function and in many organization lives a lot closer to actual decision-making than application security teams do.
+Governance, Risk, and Compliance is a critical function and in many organizations lives a lot closer to actual decision-making than application security teams do.
 Reporting requirements for GRC are therefore pretty important.
-However that doesn’t mean that you want security analysts spending their time pulling together reports that meet whatever criteria your GRC group has determined they need.
+However, that doesn’t mean that you want security analysts spending their time pulling together reports that meet whatever criteria your GRC group has determined they need.

 In one ThreadFix deployment we saw a scenario where every week the application security vulnerability management team needed to submit a report of all the vulnerabilities that met a set criteria for vulnerabilities requiring exceptions because they were out of line with the organization’s remediation policies.
 For the sake of this blog post, let’s say those were: for all application subject to PCI compliance where the applications are public facing and the testing was done in production, the exception report had to contain all critical or high vulnerabilities that were more than 30 days old.